jorley-santos/Ecological-Analysis-Practice/README.md

 # Ecological_Analyses_Practice
-Repository to practice the scripts  available on the book "Ecological Analysis in R"
+Repository created to practice the codes and the statistical tests discussed in the book "Ecological Analysis in R"